 - Pour the milk into a medium-size pot and slowly bring to a boil.
 In the meantime, whisk the Egg Yolks with the Sugar in a seperate heat-proof bowl.

 - When the milk starts to boil, directly remove from the heat and pour over the Egg Yolk and Sugar while whisking.
-Transfer back into the pot and on the heat.
+Transfer back into the pot and place back on low heat.
 This is your Creme Anglaise base.

 - While the Set Chocolate Creme Anglaise is cooling down, whisk the Heavy Cream until you get a stiff Whipped Cream.

-- Fold in the Chocolate cream into the Whipped Cream.
+- Fold in Whipped Cream into the Chocolate Cream in two or three times.
 Pour over your cake base and place in the fridge to set.

 Your cake will be absolutely delicious on its own, but you can finish it in many different ways if you like!
 I, for example, made some mini Raspberry Cream Domes using a really fun Semi-Sphere Silicone Molds.